molybdenum-99/reality/README.md

 * present you with `Entity` object with ton of useful methods.

 Above this core functionality, **Reality** also does:
-* allow you to navigate through entity and try to optimise this process;
+* allow you to navigate through entity and linked entities and lists of them;
 * provide some (simple, but pretty looking) value classes like "amount with units" (see distances and populations above), "geo coordinates", "timezone offset" and so on;